-Particulars Solo (Bank) Consolidated Capital charge for operational risk 2,137 2,211
+Particulars Solo (Bank) Consolidated Capital charge for operational risk 2,241 2,312

-I) Liquidity ratio
+I. Liquidity ratio

-Views of BoD on system to reduce liquidity risk
+Views of BoD on System to reduce liquidity risk

-Liquidity Risk is the risk of bank's inability to repay its obligations as they fall due or will have to do so at excessive cost due to scarcity of cash fund at a certain period of time.
-The risk arises from mismatch in the timing of cash flows.
+Liquidity Risk is the risk of bank's inability to repay its obligations as they fall due or incurring excessive cost while mobilizing fund due to scarcity of cash fund at a certain period of time.
+The risk arises from mismatch in the expected level of cash flows from maturing assets and liabilities.
 The intensity and sophistication of liquidity risk management system depends on the nature, size and complexity of a bank's activities.
 Sound methods in measuring, monitoring and controlling liquidity risk is critical to sustainability of the bank.
-Therefore, The Board of Directors of the bank set policy, different liquidity ratio limits, and risk appetite for liquidity risk management.
+Therefore, The Board of Directors of the bank sets policy, different liquidity ratio limits, and risk appetite for liquidity risk management.